 In June 2007 the Princeton Municipal Light Department (PMLD), in cooperation with Massachusetts Municipal Wholesale Electric Company (MMWEC), formed the Massachusetts Municipal Light Department Wind Energy Cooperative Corporation (MMLDWECC) to finance, own & operate the turbines.

-24/7 SCADA Monitoring of equipment and operations are in place.
+24/7 SCADA Monitoring of equipment and operations was implemented.
 Business Insurance policies were purchased to protect PMLD's investment.
-All maintenance and repairs are performed by PMLD staff who are trained as Wind Turbine Technicians, and contracts are in place with industry corporations to provide advanced monitoring and techincal support.
-Weekly, Monthly and Annual inspections of both turbine are performed and documented.
-A healthy stock of inventory, replacement parts and pieces are stored at PMLD.
+PMLD staff were trained as Wind Technicians in order for all maintenance and repairs to be performed in-house.
+In 2019 contracts were put in place with industry corporations to provide advanced monitoring, maintenance and technical support.
+Weekly, Monthly and Annual inspections of both turbines are performed and documented.
+A healthy stock of inventory and replacement parts are stored at PMLD.

-PMLD continues to actively pursue Non-Profit Entities and offer the Sale of Wind Power the turbines generate to offset the Debt Obligation.
+PMLD continues to pursue strategies to maximize the income from the power produced by the wind turbines.
 The Wind Farm Debt will be paid off in 2026.
 Annually on average, the Wind Farm Debt is $0.05/kwh of the $0.2475/kwh rate customers pay monthly.
-Visitors are welcome to walk the trail off Westminster Rd. (on Old Stagecoach Rd.) up to and around the wind turbines to get an up-close view of these machines from the ground.
+Visitors are welcome to walk the trail off Westminster Rd. (on Old Stagecoach Rd.) to get a better view from a safe distance.